 Mayim: Totally.
 I get that.

 Iliza: It’s like an endless ball of emotion all propelled and propagated by my desire to succeed and my talent.
 If I didn’t write comedy, I wouldn’t have a living.
-It’s really cool when you’re like “Oh, I’m on a private plane getting to go to Vegas!
+It’s really cool when you’re like, “Oh, I’m on a private plane getting to go to Vegas!
 I get to see Britney Spears later and then David Copperfield and then I have a show!”
 But then there’s also the very honest thought of “Why isn’t my show sold out?
 Why hasn’t my TV show sold yet?
-Why did I just lose a part to a black girl?
-Why were we auditioning for the same part of like a Jew in the 70’s?
-That doesn’t make sense.“ So it’s constantly not realizing that you’re attaining things because you’re constantly comparing yourself to others’ success, which I think is very human.
+Why did I just lose a part?”
+So it’s constantly not realizing that you’re attaining things because you’re constantly comparing yourself to others’ success, which I think is very human.
 They tell us not to compare ourselves to others, but anybody who says they don’t do it is a liar.

 Mayim: True!
-If people want to know more about how to learn more about you, where would you like us to direct them?
+So if people want to know more about how to learn more about you, where would you like us to direct them?

 Iliza: Well they can go to my website which is iliza.com—that’s really the best for touring.
 And we have a new tour schedule launching in the fall along with my new Netflix special called Confirmed Kills.
 So…Google me maybe?!

 Mayim: Haha.
 Awesome, Iliza.
 Thank you so much!